-No. Code Programme learning outcome Knowledge 1 K1 Possesses knowledge of basic science (biology, physics and chemistry) generally 2 K2 Possesses further concept of mathematics 3 K3 Possesses concept of algorithm, programming, and data science Skill 4 S1 Comprehends concept of mathematics model for analyzing solution 5 S2 Is able to analyze real world problems and model the problem in mathematical statement Competency 6 C1 Recognizes mathematics theory and data science in the development of science L and technology 7 C2 Masters information technology as support of mathematics and data science Interdisciplinary Skill 8 IS1 Have cognitive skill in thinking critically, logically, creatively, and innovatively, and possessing intellectual curiosity for solving problems at an individual level 100 and teamwork.
-9 152 Indonesia nation based on ideology Pancasila 10 153 Masters information and communication technology wisely 11 150 Have the ability to use presentation and writing in Babasa Indonesia and/or 1.54 English well for academic and non-academic activities 12 IS5 Have non-cognitive skills including social skills such as empathy and conflict resolution and ability to be communicative for networking, interacting, working together with people from divergent backgrounds, origin, culture, and perspective 13 IS6 Having entrepreneurial spirit characterized by innovation and independence based on ethics 14 IS7 Having attitude and behavior reflecting spiritual values
+No. Code Programme learning outcome Knowledge 1 K1 Possesses knowledge of basic science (biology, physics and chemistry) generally 2 K2 Possesses further concept of mathematics 3 К3 Possesses concept of algorithm, programming, and data science Skill 4 S1 Comprehends concept of mathematics model for analyzing solution 5 S2 Is able to analyze real world problems and model the problem in mathematical statement Competency 6 C1 Recognizes mathematics theory and data science in the development of science and technology 7 C2 Masters information technology as support of mathematics and data science Interdisciplinary Skill 8 IS1 Have cognitive skill in thinking critically, logically, creatively, and innovatively, and possessing intellectual curiosity for solving problems at an individual level and teamwork.
+9 IS2 Have sensitivity and concern on environmental and public issues in the frame of Indonesia nation based on ideology Pancasila.
+10 IS3 Masters information and communication technology wisely 11 IS4 Have the ability to use presentation and writing in Bahasa Indonesia and/or English well for academic and non-academic activities 12 IS5 Have non-cognitive skills including social skills such as empathy and conflict resolution and ability to be communicative for networking, interacting, working together with people from divergent backgrounds, origin, culture, and perspective 13 IS6 Having entrepreneurial spirit characterized by innovation and independence based on ethics 14 IS7 Having attitude and behavior reflecting spiritual values